 I want to record life’s memories (and take better photos)

 Probably the best answer.
-If you are new to taking your photography seriously read Taking Better Photographs and the linked articles.
-Always carry a camera or learn how to use your phones camera effectively.
-Despite my barrage of Nikons and assorted lenses one of my cameras that produced the most photographs and a lot of sales was a Canon G10.
+If you are new to taking your photography seriously read Take Better Photographs and the linked articles.
+Always Carry a Camera.
+Don’t spend a fortune on gear, learn how to use your phones camera effectively then upgrade to a suitable camera.
+Despite my barrage of Nikons and assorted lenses the one of my cameras that produced the most photographs, and a lot of sales, was a Canon G10.
 It was always in my pocket when I was traveling, dog walking or visiting the local supermarket.
 I say was as I have recently upgraded it.

 So why you take photographs and what you want to photograph is important.
 Explore some of the answers below